myNBGcode/E-commerceEnterprise/README.md

 Create a hosted session with the above card details and provide the session ID to execute a pay call.

-After rendering the ACS emulator from the response choose &quot;Authentication Attempted&quot; and press &quot;Submit&quot;
+After rendering the ACS emulator choose &quot;Authentication Cancelled&quot; and press &quot;Submit&quot;

-The payment should be completed successfully
+The payment should be declined

 ### **Scenario 4:** _Successful transaction with 3DS authentication unavailable_

 Create a hosted session with the above card details and provide the session ID to execute a pay call.

-After rendering the ACS emulator from the response choose &quot;Authentication Not Available&quot; and press &quot;Submit&quot;
+After rendering the ACS emulator choose &quot;Authentication Not Available&quot; and press &quot;Submit&quot;

 The payment should be successful